-Trail #266A heads gradually downhill from the parking area for a mile and dead ends into the North Harper Creek Trail, Trail #266.
+Trail #266A heads gradually downhill from the parking area for a mile and dead ends into the North Harper Creek Trail (#266).
 Turn left here and follow this easy trail down North Harper Creek.
 At just over 1/4 mile from this turn, the trail crosses the creek.
 Most of the time this will be a wet crossing, but it's not too deep.
 The more steady of you rock hoppers may be able to make it across on some small rocks just up creek from the crossing.
 If it's a hot day, you might just want to take a dip here before continuing.
-From here, it's less than 1/2 a mile to the top of the 30' Bard Falls.
+From here, it's less than 1/2 a mile to the top of the waterfall.
 There are several cascades and swimming holes along the way, but most require a slippery scramble down to them.
 This section of the trail is particularly pretty with the creek on the left and stone and rock walls to the right.
-At the top of the falls, you can get out on the rock for a view below.
+At the top of the falls, you can get out on the rock for a view of the creek below the falls.

 There are 2 large pot holes in the rock next to the waterfall.
-One is deep and had a dry bottom on our visit.
-The other goes all the way through the rock near the base of the falls.
+One is deep and generally has a dry bottom.
+The other one is the one that goes all the way through the rock.
+Don't fall in or you'll be hurtin' for certain!
 On a dry day, you can scoot down that rock from where Bobbie is sitting if you have grippy footwear.
-If this looks too steep, continue down the trail passing a wet area where people have scrambled down and look for a less steep drainage area that will take you to the nice pool below the waterfall.
+Don't try to do it near the water flow for obvious reasons!
+If this looks too steep, go back out and continue down the trail, passing a wet area where people have scrambled down, and look for a less steep drainage area that will take you to the nice pool below the waterfall.
+This waterfall is an excellent spot to hang out - especially with the cool rock next to the falls and the nice little swimming hole.
+This entire area has some really nice fall color, so keep that in mind if you are looking for nice autumn waterfall scenes.
+Unfortunately, the light was horrible the only time I have been during the fall.

 back to Wilson Creek page